Scalable Experimental Bounds for Entangled Quantum State Fidelities: Fidelity Lower Bounds for GHZ States

 \subsubsection{Overall Results}

 Figure~\ref{fig:ghz_all} shows the bounds for GHZ state $\ghz{N}$.
 The GHZ states are sorted left to right according to CNOT gate counts in untranspiled GHZ circuits.
 The left plot shows bounds for logarithmic depth GHZ state circuits, while the right plot shows bounds for the linear depth GHZ circuits.
-Both plots show a lower bound on quantum fidelity and measurement success probability along with a 68\% confidence interval below and above the mean of the distribution.
+Both plots show a lower bound on quantum fidelity and measurement success probability along with a 68\% confidence interval below and above the mean of the distribution and Hellinger fidelity.
 For both log and linear depth circuits, the lower bound on fidelity decreases almost linearly, albeit with few variations with increasing CNOT counts for higher $N$.
 The gap between the lower bound and measured success probability increases with increasing CNOT count.
 The linear circuit shows a faster drop for higher GHZ states than the log depth circuit, which is expected as logarithmic depth circuits require fewer time steps for circuit execution.
+Additionally, the better fidelity lower bounds observed in log-depth GHZ preparation circuits indicate low crosstalk in the system.
 In both plots, we observe a few irregular ups and downs in the lower bound estimation, which could be because of the statistical noise.
 The gap between the lower bound and confidence interval region stays almost close in all GHZ states.
 Our investigation finds that expectation $\mathcal{S}_{G_s}$ (defined as the product of Pauli $X$ operations on each qubit) starts to drop from $\ghz{11}$ and becomes more significant from $\ghz{17}$.
-There are two flat decreases from linear depth GHZ state $\ghz{17}$ to $\ghz{18}$ and $\ghz{19}$ to $\ghz{20}$, which could be caused by the qubit rearrangement in Quantinuum H1-1 device.
+There are two flat decreases from linear depth GHZ state $\ghz{17}$ to $\ghz{18}$ and $\ghz{19}$ to $\ghz{20}$, which the qubit rearrangement in Quantinuum H1-1 device could cause.
+Furthermore, for both linear and logarithmic depth GHZ circuits, the upper bounds (measured success probability and Hellinger fidelity) overlap.
+This phenomenon is due to the binary nature of GHZ states and the high fidelity achieved in our state preparations.